Dynatrace/obslab-log-problem-detection/docs/index.md

 In this hands-on demo, you will send logs from the OpenTelemetry demo application to Dynatrace.

-You will induce a problem which [Dynatrace DAVIS](https://www.dynatrace.com/platform/artificial-intelligence/){target=_blank} will detect and thus raise a problem report based on the log entry.
+You will induce a problem which [Dynatrace DAVIS](https://www.dynatrace.com/platform/artificial-intelligence/){target=_blank} will detect and thus raise a problem report based on the Observability data.

+The logs include span and trace IDs meaning you will be easily able to drill between signal types to see logs in the context of the distributed trace and vice versa.

 ## How is the problem created?
 You will release a new feature into production.
 For demo purposes, this new feature intentionally introduces failure into the system.